-Client Notes
+London Young Counselling Client Notes

-Counsellor initials: School:
+Counsellor Name: School:

 Client Ref No: Session No: Date:

+Clients presenting concern

-Clients presenting concerns: (May stay similar throughout time of counselling or may change)
+(May stay similar through nout time of counselling or may ch ange)

-What happened in the session/co unsellor intervention/relationship:
+sion/counsellor intervention/relation ationship:

-(Bullet points with themes)
+(Bullet points with theme s)

 How did the session end:(E.g. On time, wanted more time etc.)